Check-rule

 1st way: moving the king.

-2nd way: intervening an other piece.
+2nd way: intervening another piece.

-3rd way: capturing the checking piece by an other piece.
+3rd way: capturing the checking piece by another piece.

 Further concepts relevant to the check-rule: